expecting couple sitting on couch

 How to induce labor

-Pregnancy might be only nine months long, but it can feel like a century, especially on the home stretch.
+Pregnancy might be only 40 weeks long, but it can feel like a century, especially on the home stretch.
 And when you’ve reached 39 weeks, 40 weeks, or beyond, you might start getting impatient — which is understandable.

 As it turns out, there might be a few ways.
-You can be medically induced, which is generally safe and effective.
-Then there are several “natural” induction strategies you can try at home.
-While these methods aren’t backed by science, most are harmless to try.
+You can be medically induced when necessary.
+You can also try several “natural” induction strategies at home.
+While most of the latter options aren’t backed by science, most are okay to try in a low-risk pregnancy.
 Here’s what you should know.

 When and how do healthcare providers induce labor?